 I was born in Yonkers, New York in 1945.
 Always torn between literature and music, I studied both at Middlebury College in Vermont, and began a Ph.D. program as a Woodrow Wilson Fellow in comparative literature at Harvard.
-Realizing I had made a wrong turn in not pursuing music, I dropped out, dodged the draft and came to Canada in 1968, and continued studying composition at McGill.
+The Vietnam war brought me to Canada in 1968, wheree I continued studying composition at McGill.
 I owe an incalculable debt to all three of my composition teachers: George Todd at Middlebury, Bruce Mather and Charles Palmer at McGill.

 My compositional career took flight with a series of works for choreographers Peter Boneham and Jean-Pierre Perrault of Le Groupe de la Place Royale, culminating in the dance-operas What Happened, The Collector of Cold Weather; and Faustus: An Opera for Dancers.
 These works were premiered at the National Arts Center in Ottawa, and subsequently performed on tour throughout Canada, England and France.